BrianMWright/Organize_Downloads/README.md

-Organize Downloads by Year and Month
+Organize Downloads by Year and Month<br>
 This script organizes files in your Downloads folder into subdirectories based on their creation year and month.
 It is designed for macOS and uses the Zsh shell.

 Features